 Use running water and the simple act of washing your hands to anchor your daily practice of letting go of the nigglies.
 At any time, not just before getting started in the kitchen.

-One last thought from Stepanie, ” Even the smallest clearing effort — that is encoded with intention, action, non-identification, and compassion — creates a powerful ripple effect.”
+One last thought from Stephanie, ” Even the smallest clearing effort — that is encoded with intention, action, non-identification, and compassion — creates a powerful ripple effect.”

 Be a ripplemaker.